aoliverg/MTUOC-aligner/README.md

 And the alignment process will start.
 Once finished the alignment, select the alignments based on the confidence score as explained in section *3.
 Selecting the alignments*.

-If you're working on Windows, dont forguet to use the option --windows and use a .bat extension for the script file.
+If you're working on Windows, dont forget to use the option --windows and use a .bat extension for the script file.
 The created instructions will be slightly different:

 ```
 hunalign.exe hunapertium-en-ca.dic -utf -realign -text t "text-eng/fileA-eng.txt" "text-cat/fileA-cat.txt" > "alignments-eng-cat/ali-fileA-eng.txt"